ilanjb/clime/docs/tutorials/superchargewithattrib/converters.md

 It works!

 When using an explicit converter, Clime will not try to convert the input into the annotated type.
-That means you can do whatver you want with as long as it starts with a sting.
+That means you can do whatever you want with as long as it starts with a string.
 Here, we input a date: